garrandall/popular-music-data/tracks/goodbye-tevin-campbell.md

 I guess you thought you had me strung out on your love Simply because you're oh so fine
-It takes more than looks to steal my heart away from me So i'm sorry, baby the joke's on you this time
+It takes more than looks to steal my heart away from me So I'm sorry, baby the joke's on you this time

 You didn't want me love